sanitswain/java8tips/optional.rst

  There is no other difference in using ``Optional.of`` or ``Optional.ofNullable`` except `of()` methods creates the perception that given value is mandatory field and passing null is the unaccepted criteria.

  .. note:: Most of languages has concept of missing values and they handle it in different ways.
-Scala has a safe way to navigate through values, Google's Guava library and Groovy language has same construct as Java Optional, so we can say java Optional can be inspired from them.
+Scala has a safe way to navigate through values, Google's Guava library and Groovy language has same construct as Java Optional, so you can assume java Optional is inspired from them.

 Operating on Optionals